loki52501/DsaMaster/README.md

 2) encodestring -- i was struggling here though it's easy, all it took was a small change in if condition.
 3) semordnilap -- finding out if string has same word in the reverse order in the list of strings, and returning it
 4) distinct char coutner == in a string, count the no of occurance of a character and sendiing the position of the first letter that is distinct.

+# Greedy Algorithm

+ First few problems were easy, since they were based on sorting, the last problem, with maximum profit was a little hard because it used dictionary method of finding the profit.. i lastly learned it in 8 math with permutation,, though it's a little different from that, but they use the same concept. assuming 7 days, and entering a loop to find the right point.